F41zK4r1m/HackTheBox/Authority.md

 I created 3 files for 3 different hashes to convert & crack using John.

-After converting the format we can crack it using below command:
+After converting the format, we can crack the hashes using the following command with John the Ripper:

 ```bash
 john ansi -w=/usr/share/wordlists/rockyou.txt
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/0ef666a1-c546-44d0-bd1f-5352b08e78ab)

-once cracking the file & extracting the password from it we can use it to extract the secret from ANSIBLE files, as referred from this [blog](https://www.shellhacks.com/ansible-vault-encrypt-decrypt-string/):
+Once the cracking is complete, we can extract the password from the cracked hash.
+This password can be used to decrypt the secrets in the ANSIBLE files. we can use the following command to decrypt the ANSIBLE files using the extracted password as referred from this [blog](https://www.shellhacks.com/ansible-vault-encrypt-decrypt-string/):

 ```bash
 cat ansible1.yml | ansible-vault decrypt
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/f56ad7b8-093f-4f28-a7df-45d83eff6d30)

-While logging in, I got some error when I entered wrong credentials where there is another host relvealed running inside the Authority box, which I added to my hosts file.
+During the login process, I encounter an error when entering wrong credentials, revealing another host running inside the Authority box.
+I added this host to my hosts file for further investigation.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/dc35f556-f9a7-4f41-8a7d-c883caf57080)

-Moving further I then moved on configuration manager page, where I successfully logged in from one of the extracted credentials from Ansible vault. 🙂
+Proceeding further, I accessed the configuration manager page successfully using one of the extracted credentials from the Ansible vault. 🙂

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/c54e38a2-6134-49b7-8810-f635a06d0667)